jr-db-systems/student-practice-tracker/Sprint 1/Documents/Detailed Project Plan Sprint 2.md

 - Aplication must be able to add and remove entries from the database

 When the above requirements are completed the overall project will have reached 50% completion

+- Detailed project plan for sprint 3 must be created